About Us

 Maggie Engler

-Co-founder and President of the Board
+Co-founder and Executive Director (non voting member of the Board)

 Leon Fenhaus

-Jeff Sugrue
+Jeffery Sugrue

 BHRC is a member of THRIVENT CHOICE